Om Beach Gokarna, best place to visit

 All the guidebooks recommend the Om Beach to Belekan Beach hike.
 My honest opinion?
 It’s overrated.

-But I would recommend doing it purely to reach Paradise Beach, which is only accessible by foot and boat.
+But I would recommend doing it purely to reach Paradise Beach, which is only accessible on foot and by boat.
 It’s beautiful, and you can spend a few hours there.
 But don’t expect to be wowed by the rest.
 Sadly, there’s a lot of litter along the trail.

 After the hike, you’ll end up in Belekan, where a local bus heads to the centre of Gokarna.
 We were lucky enough to jump on a bus after 5 minutes of arriving at the bus stop, but from what I understand, they come every 30 minutes and cost INR 14 (€0.15!)

-As I mentioned, Gokarna town is a place of pilgrimage and visiting its most revered temple – Mahabaleshwar Temple – is a must.
-It’s
+As I mentioned, Gokarna town is a place of pilgrimage, and visiting its most revered temple, Mahabaleshwar Temple, is a must.

 Despite reports that foreigners can’t enter the temple, that’s false.
 You just need to dress appropriately.
 This strict dress code applies to both men and women.